giodiblasi/arglens/README.md

     parser.useConfiguration(configuration);
 ```

-and use arglens in this way:
+and use ArgLens in this way:
 ```javscript
     parser.parse(process.argv)
         .onError((messages) => {